RachaelCaldwell/sqlalchemy-challenge/README.md

 Displays a tobs route that:
 * Returns jsonified data for the most active station (USC00519281)
 * Only returns the jsonified data for the last year of data

+Displays a start route that:
+* Accepts the start date as a parameter from the URL
+* Returns the min, max, and average temperatures calculated from the given start date to the end of the dataset

+Displays a start/end route that:
+* Accepts the start and end dates as parameters from the URL
+* Returns the min, max, and average temperatures calculated from the given start date to the given end date